zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

 **NOTE**: Remember to include an empty message and a link with which to explain the value of the new resource.

 ## Designing for resource browse

+You can use no-code browse for ARM resources.
+No-code browse requires that the Asset id is the resource id, and that the asset blade must accept a single Id input property, as specified in [top-extensions-browse.md#building-browse-experiences](top-extensions-browse.md#building-browse-experiences).

+The Portal team maintains a playground environment where you can see all the available controls and configure them  to capture a design or generate code as you implement your extension.
+The controls playground is located at [http://aka.ms/portalfx/playground](http://aka.ms/portalfx/playground).

 ### Design tools and toolkits